-Term: Full Year, 2 Blocks (class held at Mascenic) Credits: 4 Prerequisite: Successful completion of Automotive I Grades: 10, 11, 12 be followed providing Automotive II students with skill and development and practice in the essential service technician competencies expected in the automotive service industry.
+Term: Full Year, 2 Blocks (class held at Mascenic)

+Prerequisite: Successful completion of Automotive I Grades: 10, 11, 12 In year two, students work on more complex repairs and tasks including training in engine repair, drivetrain, air bag systems and charging/starting systems.
+An industry standard competency-based curriculum certified by the Automotive Service Excellence Education Foundation (ASE) will continue to be followed providing Automotive II students with skill and development and practice in the essential service technician competencies expected in the automotive service industry.
 Students need good reading, math, computer, mechanical and analytical skills to study technical manuals and solve automotive problems.
 The program is held at Mascenic Regional High School.